DallanQ/sleeping_gods_3/Manual.md

 - Remove 1 Frightened

-> The "Remove 1 Frightened" symbol resembles a chicken.
+> The "Remove 1 Frightened" symbol is a cock.

 - Remove 1 Madness